dragonkam/Mitosis-Simple-simulation/README.md

 * cells have a chance  to split by yourself every 500 life cycles
 * cells dying after 2k cycles

-Clicking on watching cells is so satisfying :)
+Clicking and watching cells is so satisfying :)